ralacerda/website/content/blog/en/dependency-injection.md

 const paymentManager = new PaymentManager(savedSeparator);
 ```

-Now we start to have a possible problem, the `PaymentManager` constructor depends on information that will be used only in `exportToCSV`.
-What happens when we need to add another change?
+Now we start to have a possible coupling problem.
+We need to change the `PaymentManager` class definition because of the `exportToCSV` method.
+And what if we need to include more options?

 ```ts
 class PaymentManager {